Ostrzy/dotfiles/README.md

 # App Store

 [MAS CLI](https://github.com/mas-cli/mas) is used to install apps from Mac App Store.
-Due to a [bug](https://github.com/mas-cli/mas/issues/107), signing in through CLI is currently impossible.
+Due to some [problems](https://github.com/mas-cli/mas/issues/164), signing in through CLI is currently impossible.
 Because of that, when user is not logged in, App Store is opened and manual sign in is required to proceed.

 # How to run